blinry/legit/README.md

      gem install rugged

-`legit` comes with some examples, which can unfortunately not be added to this repository, because the programs are Git repositories themselves.
-To get them, run:

-    git submodule init
-    git submodule update
+`legit` comes with some examples.
+You can generate them like this:

+    make -C examples

 Then, to execute a program, run